 Office Worker Health Concerns

-Most office workers perform their duties in an enclosed environment or confined space that present various hazards that might exacerbate over a lifetime of work.
+Most office employees perform their duties in an enclosed environment or confined space that presents various hazards that might exacerbate over a lifetime of work.
 Some of the major safety and health concerns for office workers include:

-- Poor indoor air quality that could lead to concentrated exposure to environmental toxins
+- Poor indoor air quality leads to concentrated exposure to environmental toxins

 - Toxic substance exposure

-- Musculoskeletal disorders (MSDs) that are typically caused by an improper ergonomic work environment or excessive computer use.
+- Musculoskeletal disorders (MSDs) from an improper ergonomic work environment or excessive computer use

-- Working in awkward postures for extended periods of time
+- Working in awkward postures for an extended time

 - Slipping, tripping, and falling

-- Exposure to uncomfortable temperatures that are either too hot or too cold
+- Exposure to uncomfortable temperatures, either too hot or too cold

 - Injuries caused by heavy lifting and stacking

 - Intensified stress levels caused by working in a busy environment